patricklx/ember-bscomponents/README.md

 # Ember-cli-bscomponents

-This README outlines the details of collaborating on this Ember addon.
+This addon is based on bootstrap-for-ember with some changes

 ## Installation